Ongoing Exhibition: Museum Building

-Emmott, a migrant from Yorkshire, reached Moruya in 1859 and set up a general store on the verandah of his first home.
+An immigrant from Yorkshire, Emmott reached Moruya in 1859 and set up a general store on the verandah of his first home.
 From there he moved to his new Beehive Store in Vulcan Street, and the name of “Emmott’s” held good for over a century.

-Stepping out from his bedroom to the verandah, Abraham could see what was happening down the street at his Beehive Stores.
-Abraham’s house is now home to the Moruya Museum.
+Stepping out from his bedroom to the verandah of number 85, Abraham could see what was happening down Vulcan street at his Beehive Store, where Harris Scarfe is today.

-The other half of the pair was occupied by Abraham’s son, John, who achieved some renown from an incident that occurred when he was returning to Moruya from the Gulph diggings at Nerrigundah.
+The other half of the pair was occupied by Abraham’s son, John, who was famously robbed when returning home from the Gulph diggings at Nerrigundah.
 He was bailed up by the notorious Clarke gang who shot him as he tried to escape, and, as he lay wounded, robbed him of the money and gold he was carrying.